Definition of “Foreigner”

 8. Manufacturing or casting of Buddha images and alms bowls

-9. Trade in land
+9. Trade inland

-(1) Production, selling, repairing and maintenance of:
+(1) Production, selling, repairing, and maintenance of:

 a.
-Firearms, ammunition, gun powder and explosives.
+Firearms, ammunition, gun powder, and explosives.

 b.
-Accessories of firearms, ammunition and explosives.
+Accessories of firearms, ammunition, and explosives.

 c.
-Armaments, ships, aircrafts or military vehicles.
+Armaments, ships, aircraft, or military vehicles.

 d.
 War equipment or components of war equipment of all kinds.